 Building a simple off grid system in areas that don’t experience severe and long winters is simple.
 You don’t have to worry about frosted up pipes or frozen tank water.
 In this case, you can leave all your tanks above the ground and run your pipes on the surface or dug into a very shallow trench.

-Creating a winter capable off grid supply is more challenging.
+Creating a winter capable off grid supply is more challenging, be it for your water or solar power.
 You have to employ extra techniques designed to keep the water flowing at all times.

 How Cold Does it Have to Be for Pipes to Freeze?